PushPress/pushpress-ts/docs/models/components/company.md

 # Company

-Schema representing a company with a pushpress account, whether its a gym, martial arts studio or mermaid swim school
+Represents an entity with one ore more PushPress accounts, whether its a gym, martial arts studio or mermaid swim school

 ## Example Usage